ywcui1990/numenta-apps/taurus.monitoring/README.md

     cp -r conf conf-user

-Alternatively, the configureation files' path can be overidden using the TAURUS_MONITORS_DB_CONFIG_PATH environment variable.
+Alternatively, the configuration files' path can be overidden using the TAURUS_MONITORS_DB_CONFIG_PATH environment variable.

 ### First, install `nta.utils`.
 Then, to install `taurus.monitors`: